Blog ·Tutorial·April 2026

 4. Runs on a cron schedule (daily, or every few hours)

-Step 1: Get your API key
+Step 1: Get an API key

 Step 2: Find the right query